 - You cannot shoot images continuously when "0" flashes in the viewfinder.
-Wait until the indicator disappears. - When the exposure mode is set to a Scene Selection mode other than (Sports Action), you cannot shoot continuously. - The speed of continuous shooting may be slower when the battery level is insufficient or at low ambient temperatures.
+Wait until the indicator disappears. - The speed of continuous shooting may be slower when the battery level is insufficient or at low ambient temperatures.

 Using the self-timer

 The 10-second self-timer is convenient when the photographer appears in a photo and the 2-second self-timer is convenient to reduce the camera shake.
 [Self-timer(Cont.)] is convenient to prevent failure because the camera continuously shoots either three or five images after a 10 second pause.